Kazedaa/MANTA/README.md

 # MANTA-Physics-Informed-Generalized-Underwater-Object-Tracking
-Official Repository of MANTA: Physics-Informed Generalized Underwater Object Tracking.
-Accpted in WACV 2026.
+This is the official repository for MANTA: Physics-Informed Generalized Underwater Object Tracking [WACV 2026].
+Code will be released here shortly.